huntabyte/sveltekit-actions/README.md

-# Loading Data in SvelteKit
+# Form Acttions in SvelteKit

 Source code used in the [Form Actions in SvelteKit](https://www.youtube.com/watch?v=52nXUwQWeKI) video on my YouTube channel.